thoughtbot/dotfiles/README.md

 ## Git Safe

 `.git/safe/../../bin` has been added to the path.
-Do `mkdir .git/safe` in the root of repositories that you trust, for binstubs in those repos to be added to your path.
+Run `mkdir .git/safe` in the root of repositories that you trust, for binstubs in those repos to be added to your path.

-## What's in it?
+## What's included?

 [vim](http://www.vim.org/) configuration: